noobymatze/notes.noobymatze.io/src/content/posts/2025/twil-4.md

 This is much more lose, than the other points, but there are two things, that I find invaluable.

-One is, to always think about side-effects (any IO, e.g. database, network or file access).
+One is to always think about side-effects (any IO, e.g. database, network or file access).
 Consider the following function.

 ```python